 When are pomegranates in season?

 Pomegranates are in season around late October into early November.
-You’ll start seeing them show up in the grocery stores.
+You’ll start seeing them show up in the grocery store around then.
 They’re great to incorporate into your fall fun or holiday recipes!
 So, don’t miss these delicious fruits and pomegranate season!

 What is the aril of a pomegranate?